immunant/c2rust/docs/README-developers.md

 # Building dependencies from source

 To develop on components that interact with LLVM, we recommend building against a local copy of LLVM.
 This will ensure that you have debug symbols and IDE integration for both LLVM and C2Rust.
 However, building C2Rust from source with LLVM takes a while.
-For a shorter build that links against prebuilt LLVM and clang system libraries, you should be able to `cargo build` in the `transpiler` directory (see the general [README](README.md)).
+For a shorter build that links against prebuilt LLVM and clang system libraries, you should be able to `cargo build` in the `c2rust-transpile` directory (see the general [README](README.md)).

 The following from source full build script has been tested on recent versions of macOS and Ubuntu: